marisademeglio/media-overlays-js/README.md

 # Use

 See mo.html for an example of how to use.
-The main object is a backbone.js model which updates status variables that can be monitored for change, for example 'isPlaying' and 'currentTextUrl'.
+The main object is a backbone.js model which updates status variables that can be monitored for change:

+    isPlaying : is audio playing or not currentTextUrl : what's the current text url isDocumentDone : indicates whether the entire publication has finished playing or not

 # Future additions

  * Start playback from an offset, e.g. file.smil#ID
  * Continue spine playback when one file is finished
- * More sophisticated text-smil lookup; e.g. if text fragment id is not explicitly in the SMIL file.
+ * More sophisticated text-smil lookup; e.g. if text fragment id is not explicitly in the SMIL file, then the player should locate the nearest match.
  * Text renderer toggles CSS class given in package file metadata (this is probably something Readium will do itself)
- * Preload audio files
+ * Preload audio files - local playback not really affected but remote playback will benefit from this

 # Approach to SMIL playback